asterion-digital/asterion-as-code/infra-rpi/README.md

 ## Preparing the raspberry pi
 We'll install a USB-bootable AARCH64 (ARM) Linux Operating System (Ubuntu) into our Raspberry Pi.

-### Pre-requisites
+### Creating an ubuntu disk image
-Aside from physical hardware, you'll need to prepare the following:
+Aside from physical hardware, you'll need to prepare a USB and SD card with an operating system image.

 1. Download and install the official [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to write an OS image to the USB drive.

     > **Note:** You're not strictly limited to using the RPI Imager to perform image writing.
 You could use the ```dd``` command (refer [How to make disk image with dd on Linux or Unix](https://www.cyberciti.biz/faq/unix-linux-dd-create-make-disk-image-commands/)), which comes pre-built into most Linux images, performs similarly, and suits situations where you might not be able to obtain the RPI Imager.